mickfuzz/phd4/_posts/thesis_chapters/2024-6-1-Introduction.md

 -->

-### Context of digital making and culture in informal settings
+## Context of digital making and culture in informal settings

 The context of these communities is important to situate the relevance of this study.
 These contexts are explored in summary.

-While key pedagogies used in this area are explored in more depth in chapter two, at times context and pedagogy are not neatly separated.
-Thus in this section strategies associated with contextual elements are sometimes included.
+While key pedagogies used in this area are explored in chapter two, at times context and pedagogy are not neatly separated.
+Thus in this section brief summaries of strategies are sometimes included to be explored in more depth in Chapter 2.

-#### Context of authenticity of tools, practices and relationship with agency and empowerment
+### Context of authenticity of tools, practices and relationship with agency and empowerment

 Later in this thesis I problematise the use of the work authentic in learning [@lee_none_2016].
 In this introduction I refer making games that will be played by audience of friends and family and using tools used beyond the scope of education, professional communities.